A ten year timeline of

 KSL releases public version of initial development proposal.

-KSL files for application to build roller coaster in Squaw Valley.
+KSL files for application to build roller coaster in Olympic Valley.

 Placer County releases ‘Notice of Preparation’ of environmental review, identifying 79 “Potential Significant Impacts.”